tldr-pages/tldr/README.md

   into 1 unified interface.

 - [devhints](https://devhints.io/)
-  Rico's cheatsheets are not just focused on the command line and include a plethora of other cheatsheets related to programming.
+  Rico's cheatsheets are not just focused on the command-line and include a plethora of other cheatsheets related to programming.

 - [eg](https://github.com/srsudar/eg)
-  provides detailed examples with explanations on the command line.
+  provides detailed examples with explanations on the command-line.
   Examples come from the repository, but `eg` supports displaying custom examples and commands alongside the defaults.